FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 ## Test

 Unit Tests:<br>
-In the Unit Tests we focused our tests on the features related to the insertion of a Profile (email and password) and on Events(title and location).<br>
+In the Unit Tests we focused our tests in textFields validators.<br>
+- Throw error message when leaving required inputs fields empty.

 ---
 ## Configuration and change management